quentinlintz/notes/The Story of Civilization/Our Oriental Heritage/Chapter 4.md

 Hygiene was taught by religion rather than science.

-"Morals slowly adjust themselves to economic invention, and religion reluctantly adjusts itself to moral change." (pp. 70, 71)
+>Morals slowly adjust themselves to economic invention, and religion reluctantly adjusts itself to moral change. (pp. 70, 71)